anddone22/HW3/README.md

 First, open main.py and change the username and password to the apporiate user

-install a Python 3 virtual environment with:
+Install a Python 3 virtual environment with:
 ```
 sudo apt-get install python3-venv
 ```